open-contracting/standard/standard/standard.md

     -   The supplier is the entity, or entities, providing the goods or services in the contract.
 It could be an individual, a private organization, or another public body.
--   Goods / services
+-   Items - Goods / services / works
-    -   Details, ideally at the line item level, of the goods and services being procured.
-This should include a standardized code (detailing the items category e.g. construction or agricultural goods) & description as well as any supporting information.
+    -   Details, ideally at the line item level, of the goods, services or works being procured.
+This should include a standardized code (detailing the items category e.g. construction or agricultural goods) & description as well as any supporting information or documents, such as technical specifications.
+This category will be expanded later as we move to support other types of contract beyond procurement.
--   Contract details
-    -   Information about the contract award, the document, and the closing.
-        Including award date, signature date, start & end date, links to the award & contract documents, and termination information.
-        It would also capture details of contract amendments (change of value, deliverables alterations, no-cost extensions)
--   Tender process
+-   Formation
-    -   This the information about the tender process.
+    -   In the case of standard procurement, this the information about the tender process.
 It may include: opening dates, closing dates, consultation information, the type of bidding process (open process, selective tendering, limited tendering or sole source), award criteria (lowest cost, best